coverclock/com-diag-hazer/README.md

 satellite, or the total count should be ten instead of eleven.
 My software has been modified to account for this malformed message; it originally core dumped with a segmentation violation.

+(2019-06-06: U-Blox says this FW bug will be fixed in a subsequent release.)

 ## Ardusimple SimpleRTK2B